naofumi/apache/README.md

 * `cd` to `vite-project`
 * `npm run build-watch` to automatically build the Vite project and generate files for `/htdocs`
 * The site is available on http://localhost:8080

+## Adding new HTML pages

+* As of present, new HTML pages need to be added to `vite.config.js` manually.

 ## Deploy